Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: The spectrum-shape method

 In our previous article on the electron spectral shapes of the $\beta$-decay of $^{113}$Cd \cite{Cobra_Cd113_2020}, the formalism of the spectrum-shape method (SSM) \cite{Haaranen2016} was used to access the effective value of the axial-vector coupling $g_{\rm A}$.
 In the same reference an extensive account of the SSM formalism was given, and hence we are going to give only a brief outline of the main philosophy of the approach in the following.

-The SSM is based on the fact that for forbidden non-unique $\beta$-decays the energy spectrum of the emitted electrons -- described by the $\beta$-decay shape function -- is dependent on the leptonic phase-space factors and the nuclear matrix elements (NMEs) in a complex way.
+The SSM is based on the fact that for forbidden non-unique $\beta$-decays the energy spectrum of the emitted electrons -- described by the $\beta$-decay shape function -- depends on the leptonic phase-space factors and the nuclear matrix elements (NMEs) in a complex way.
+The phase-space factors can be calculated to a desired accuracy \cite{Mustonen2006}, but the NMEs are subject to systematic uncertainties of the underlying nuclear models.

-The phase-space factors can be calculated to a desired accuracy \cite{Mustonen2006}, but the NMEs are subject to systematic uncertainties of the nuclear models used to calculate them.
 The complexities of the shape function are condensed in the so-called shape factor $C(w_e)$, which is a function of the total energy $w_e$ of the emitted electron (in units of the electron rest mass) \cite{Suhonen_gA_review2017, Haaranen2016}.
 The shape factor can be divided into an axial-vector part $C_{\rm A}(w_e)$, a vector part $C_{\rm V}(w_e)$ and a mixed vector-axial-vector part $C_{\rm VA}(w_e)$, such that we obtain

-The interference between the sum of the $C_{\rm A}$ and $C_{\rm V}$ part with the mixed $C_{\rm VA}$ part allows for the variation of the electron spectral shapes depending on the ratio $g_{\rm V}/g_{\rm A}$.
+The interference between the sum of the $C_{\rm A}$ and $C_{\rm V}$ part with the mixed $C_{\rm VA}$ part cause a variation of the electron spectral shapes depending on the ratio $g_{\rm V}/g_{\rm A}$.
 In \cite{Haaranen2016} it was noticed that the variation was rather strong for the $\beta$-decay transition $^{113}\textrm{Cd}(1/2^+) \to \,^{113}\textrm{In}(9/2^+)$ when the NMEs were computed by using the interacting shell model (ISM) and the microscopic quasiparticle-phonon model (MQPM) \cite{Toivanen1998}.
-Moreover, the dependence was found to be very sensitive to the value of $g_{\rm A}$.
-In a further study of this transition \cite{Haaranen2017}, a similar $g_{\rm A}$ dependence was recorded for the microscopic interacting boson-fermion model (IBFM-2).
+In a further study of this transition \cite{Haaranen2017}, a similar dependence was recorded for the microscopic interacting boson-fermion model (IBFM-2).